xrrocha/nobocoder/README.md

 With a minimum similarity of `0.75` only the words _accent_ and _accept_ would be returned as suggestions.

-The data structure we need, this, is a `Map` where the keys are bigrams (`String`) and the values are the list of words containing the bigram
+The data structure we need to locate similar words is a `Map` where the keys are bigrams (`String`) and the values are the list of words containing the bigram (`Seq[String]`).

-(`Seq[String]`).
+## Spelling Suggestion Algorithm ##

-With these data structures we can now sketch our algorithm in Scala as follows:
+We can now sketch our algorithm in Scala as follows:

 ```scala
 val ngram2words: Map[String, Seq[String]] = ... // Initialize map of ngram to word list here